Outpatient Substance Abuse Treatment and OWI Services

 Information and Referral

-Over 30 years, Urban Dreams has formed an extensive network of collaborators and partners within the community which includes services that provide assistance for people in need of the following:
+Since 1985, Urban Dreams has formed an extensive network of collaborators and partners within the community which includes services that provide assistance for people in need.

 Urban Dreams also invites anyone to make free local phone calls, use the internet, or just get out of the weather and watch TV.